An exotic calculus of Berezin-Toeplitz operators: Simple Example Worked Out

 where $\tau(x,\bar y) = 2 ^{-1} ( x+ \bar y , i^{-1} (x-\bar y) )$.
 Importantly, when $y = x $ this becomes:

 Now we may write the first few terms of $(f \star g )$:

 Note:

-Where $\p_i \tilde f $ is the holomorphic derivative of $f$ with respect to its $i$th component.
+where $\p_i \tilde f $ is the holomorphic derivative of $\tilde f$ with respect to its $i$th component.
 Here we use that $f_0$ is almost anti-holomorphic in the second argument and $g_0$ is almost holomorphic in the first argument.
 The error terms are absorbed in the $\mathcal{O}(N^{-2})$ error.
 We therefore get:

-\smallsection{Acknowledgments} The author is grateful to Maciej Zworski for the countless helpful discussions and to Alix Deleporte for providing significant feedback to an earlier draft.
+\smallsection{Acknowledgments} The author is grateful to Maciej Zworski for the countless helpful discussions and to Alix Deleporte for providing significant feedback on an earlier draft.
+The author is also grateful to an anonymous referee for numerous corrections and suggestions.
 This paper is based upon work jointly supported by the National Science Foundation Graduate Research Fellowship under grant DGE-1650114 and by grant DMS-1901462.